PulseBeamDev/docs/concepts/terms.md

 Refers to the [open-source signaling server](https://github.com/PulseBeamDev/pulsebeam-server-foss) that we provide.
 You can use this in place of [PulseBeam Cloud](/docs/concepts/terms#pulsebeam-cloud--pulsebeam-server).
 We use this server in PulseBeam Cloud, so you can be sure it is working and maintained.

-### SANDBOX

-Free infrastructure we provide as community-shared signaling infrastructure.
-It is a free cloud-hosted version of [PulseBeam Cloud](/docs/concepts/terms#pulsebeam-cloud--pulsebeam-server).

-Currently, this is one dedicated server in one region.
-Choosing to run large volumes of traffic through can cause it to go down and prevent others from using it.

-Sandbox does not provide access to create [tokens](/docs/concepts/terms#token).
-To set [security policies](/docs/concepts/terms#policy) and TTL of tokens, you will need to mint tokens.
-To mint tokens, you will need to get a [Key](/docs/concepts/terms#keys).

 ## We are missing something?
 [Contact us](/docs/community-and-support/discord)